dmddjack/AIST1110_Project/TankWar/tankwar/README.txt

 --seed              -s                     The seed for random number generator    int | NoneType        N/A                           None
                                            (if this argument is specified in
-                                           tankwar_play.py or tankwar_test.py,
+                                           tankwar_play.py every episode of the
-                                           every episode of the game will be the same)
+					   game will be identical)

 --difficulty        -d                     The level of enemy tank path            int                   DIFFICULTY = (0 | 1)          0
                                            finding AI